-Within 1 mile (1.61 km) of the coastal mean high water line where the ultimate design wind speed Vult is 130 mph (48 m/s) or greater; or In areas where the ultimate design wind speed Vult is 140 mph (53m/s) or greater.
+- 1. Within 1 mile (1.61 km) of the coastal mean high water line where the ultimatedesign wind speed, Vult, is 130 mph (58 m/s) or greater; or - 2.
+In areas where the ultimate design wind speed is 140 mph (63.6 m/s) or greater.
 Linear interpolation between contours may not be utilized in the determination of the Wind Borne Debris Region.
 All of Unincorporated Palm Beach County is within the Wind Borne Debris Region.

-For Risk Category II buildings and structures and occupancy category III buildings and structures, except health care facilities, the windborne debris region shall be based on Figure 1609,1A.
-For occupancy category IV buildings and structures and occupancy III health care facilities, the windborne debris region shall be based on Figure 1609,1B.
+For Risk Category II buildings and structures and Risk Category III buildings and structures, except health care facilities, the wind borne debris region shall be based on Figure 1609.3.(1).
+For Risk Category IV buildings and structures and Risk Category III health care facilities, the wind-borne debris region shall be based on Figure 1609.3(2).

-PALM BEACH COUNTY AMENDMENTS TO THE FLORIDA BUILDING CODE - BUILDING, 5th EDITION (2014)
+PALM BEACH COUNTY AMENDMENTS TO THE FLORIDA BUILDING CODE - BUILDING, 6th EDITION (2017)